upenn-embedded/final-project-s26-t1/README.md

 ## Sprint Review #2

 ### Last week's progress
+* Wrote I2C driver (instead of using MCC generated one) with non-blocking read/write transactions
+* USB HID with keyboard and mouse (previously was just keyboard) on AVR64DU32
+* Determined we can use Wake Up event on LSM6DSO IMU for shake detection
+* Designed draft enclosure in SolidWorks

 ### Current state of project
+* Working mouse and keyboard output from AVR64DU32
+* Working communication over I2C with IMU
+* 3D model of enclosure

 ### Next week's plan
+* Set up rotary encoders to control mouse
+* Configure wake up event for IMU and integrate it with USB code
+* Test full setup over USB with RPI
+* Print enclosure before MVP

 ## MVP Demo